 The iconic stained glass window to the rear of the Marble Hall was removed by Rolls Royce, prior to the commencement of the project and the building’s listing in 2009.
 The window now takes pride of place in their new training centre.
 A full size facsimile copy was created and installed by local craftsmen, based on images of the original.

 The building has received a full M&E installation, designed under CDP, to facilitate the building’s new use, and to allow for future expansion.
-This includes Cat 6A data, and WIFI access throughout the building.
+This includes Cat 6A data, and WiFi access throughout the building.
 Wi-Fi requirements have also been added to the external area at the rear of the building where staff and visitors will benefit in the summer months.
 This new system is currently the best available which will provide an ideal workspace for the future.
 New energy efficient heating system linked to a BMS which works on seasonal conditions to create and manage a more efficient and comfortable environment for the client.
 The building has been completely re-wired and supplied with energy efficient LED lighting, even the bespoke art deco lighting has been upgraded to comply with current building regulations.

 We have worked closely with OSCAR, (Osmaston Community Association of Residents), Derby College and Derby Skillbuild to deliver a total of 9 work experience opportunities to students to learn from history and develop knowledge of traditional skills.
 Derby Skillbuild is a charitable company offering further education to 14- 19 year olds.
-We delivered a careers talk to 10 of their students talking about the construction industry and the types or roles available and the different routes into the industry.
+We delivered a careers talk to 10 of their students talking about the construction industry and the types of roles available and the different routes into the industry.

 Dianne Brocklehurst, General Manager of Skillbuild said “The experience has been valuable to them, putting work skills and practical skills learnt during their training into practice.
 It has been a confidence boost to all students and they have shared their experience with other students”.

 We also held 4 mock CSCS tests with students at Derby College who did not already hold CSCS cards.
-This process helped the students understand the health & safety knowledge required to work on site.
+This process helped the students understand the health and safety knowledge required to work on site.

-Site safety talk was given to 400+ school children.
+A site safety talk was given to 400+ school children.
 The children were given the task of designing a new keep out sign; we had over a hundred designs from the school which we picked three winners.
 These designs were sent to our sign makers to be made as safety signs

 We delivered a Careers Talk to 72 students at Leesbrook School and Littleover Community School in Derby, talking about the work at Marble Hall and promoting the industry to the next generation of construction workers.